Innovative Corporate Human Resources Departments

 26. Eastman Chemical Company

-Earning a Glassdoor Employee’s Choice Award as One of the Best Places to Work in 2015, Eastman Chemical Company values the input and voice of its employees.
+Earning a Glassdoor Employee’s Choice Award as One of the Best Places to Work, Eastman Chemical Company values the input and voice of its employees.
 The company is now entering their seventh year of operation and attributes their ongoing success with the value they have for their employees.
 The company believes that when their people love their work and enjoy working with one another, remarkable things happen.
 The award received by Eastman Chemical was based on their employee rate of satisfaction with the company, as well as critical workplace factors.
-These factors include compensation, benefits, advancement opportunity, work-life balance, career culture, and access to senior management.
+These factors include:

 25. Wegmans Food Markets, Inc

 Wegmans started in 1916 with a sole fruit and veggie cart.
 Today the company supports eighty stores but remains under its original family management operation.
-Wegmans’ awards and accolades include two HR recognitions from Fortune as One of the Best Companies to Work For.
-In 2006, the company ranked number 2 and in 2013, the company ranked number 5.
-Wegmans received Glassdoor’s Employees Choice Award in 2014 for one of the Top 50 Large Companies to work for.
-What sets Wegmans apart in the HR sector is the emphasis it puts on taking care of both its employees and customers.
+Wegmans’ awards and accolades include two HR recognitions from Fortune as One of the Best Companies to Work.
+What sets Wegmans apart in the HR sector is the emphasis it puts on taking care of both its customers and employees, including employee benefits.

 24. Alliance Boots GmbH